-&lt;sup>49 See: Ecorys, Future electronic communications markets subject to ex-ante regulation: final report (18 September 2013).
+49 See: Ecorys, Future electronic communications market subject to ex-ante regulation: final report (18

-&lt;sup>50 See: Independent Regulator Group, IRG Expert Group Report: Opening of Phase II investigation pursuant to Article 7(4) of Directive 2002/21 EC - Wholesale broadband access (2009).
+September 2013).

-these products and will not be willing to pay for the added features supplied as part of the business-grade packages.
+See: Independent Regulator Group, IRG Expert Group Report: Opening of Phase II investigation pursuant to Article 7(4) of Directive 2002/21 EC - Wholesale broadband access (2009).
+Market definition analysis 29

-- 3.21 On the other hand, business customers are generally more likely to prefer broadband packages that offer speed as well as a higher degree of quality of service and reliability.
-The Body of European Regulators for Electronic Communications (BEREC) have identified the following factors as helping to distinguish "high end retail business services from others": - (a) technical parameters, such as higher specification technical parameters concerning speed, jitter, ability to host websites, etc.; - (b) location, particularly the availability to offer services across multiple sites from a single supplier; - (c) range and bundling of services, which could include a range of products and services to be offered by the supplier or in some cases individually selected and packaged by the customer; and - (d) service details, such as higher service levels to ensure heightened service quality, guarantees of low downtime, helpdesk services and premium fault finding and repair. - 3.22 The precise line that divides 'business' and 'residential' users may be difficult to identify, but the above factors help to define this distinction. - 3.23 One way to help make this distinction is to consider the manner in which licensees package and offer their products, which can be used as evidence of how the providers view the nature of the market. - 3.24 In practice, this can be seen in the way various consumer-grade and business-grade services are offered by Malaysian providers.
-Some examples include: - (a) Telekom Malaysia offers its 'Office in a Box' bundle and 'Streamyx and Phone Package (Consumer Broadband)' bundle; - (b) Maxis offers an Enterprise Fixed Service and a Home Services (Fixed); and - (c) TT dotCom offers TIME Fibre Business Internet and TIME Fibre Home Broadband. - 3.25 In many cases, the provider's business offering is negotiated directly with the customer (e.g. by means of a tender) to ensure that a more nuanced and tailored product is supplied that meets the customer's particular commercial needs.
+- choose.
+Most residential and small business users will be satisfied with these products and will not be willing to pay for the added features supplied as part of the business-grade packages.
+51 - 3.21 On the other hand, business customers are generally more likely to prefer broadband packages that offer speed as well as a higher degree of quality of service and reliability.
+The Body of European Regulators for Electronic Communications (BEREC) have identified the following factors as helping to distinguish "high end retail business services from others": - (a) technical parameters, such as higher specification technical parameters concerning speed, jitter, ability to host websites, etc.; - (b) location, particularly the availability to offer services across multiple sites from a single supplier; - (c) range and bundling of services, which could include a range of products and services to be offered by the supplier or in some cases individually selected and packaged by the customer; and - (d) service details, such as higher service levels to ensure heightened service quality, guarantees of low downtime, helpdesk services and premium fault finding and repair.52 - 3.22 The precise line that divides 'business' and 'residential' users may be difficult to identify, but the above factors help to define this distinction. - 3.23 One way to help make this distinction is to consider the manner in which licensees package and offer their products, which can be used as evidence of how the providers view the nature of the market.53 - 3.24 In practice, this can be seen in the way various consumer-grade and business-grade services are offered by Malaysian providers.
+Some examples include: - (a) Telekom Malaysia offers its 'Office in a Box' bundle and 'Streamyx and Phone Package (Consumer Broadband)' bundle;54 - (b) Maxis offers an Enterprise Fixed Service and a Home Services (Fixed);55 and - (c) TIME offers TIME Fibre Business Internet and TIME Fibre Home Broadband.56 - 3.25 In many cases, the provider's business offering is negotiated directly with the customer (e.g. by means of a tender) to ensure that a more nuanced

-&lt;sup>51 Ecorys, Future electronic communications markets subject to ex-ante regulation: final report (18 September 2013) at 127.
+51 Ecorys, Future electronic communications market subject to ex-ante regulation: final report (18 September 2013) at 127.

-&lt;sup>52 BEREC, BEREC report on relevant market definition for business services (February 2011) at pages 17-18.
+52 BEREC, BEREC report on relevant market definition for business services (February 2011) at pages 17-18.

-&lt;sup>53 Aberdeen Journals Limited v Office of Fair Trading (No 2) [2003] Cat 11 at 175.
+53 Aberdeen Journals Limited v Office of Fair Trading (No 2) [2003] Cat 11 at 175.

-&lt;sup>54 Telekom Malaysia, Response to Questionnaire at 1.6(b).
+54 Telekom Malaysia, Response to Questionnaire at 1.6(b).

-&lt;sup>55 Maxis, Response to MCMC Questionnaire at 1.2(a).
+55 Maxis, Response to MCMC Questionnaire at 1.2(a).

-&lt;sup>56 TT dotCom, Response to MCMC Questionnaire at 1.2.
+56 TIME, Response to MCMC Questionnaire at 1.2.